top of page

 Conclusion.

 The main feature of 3D printing is the freedom inside the printer volume, each company using it in a different way; grounding your finishing real numbers is a matter of the data coming from your unique shop.
 If your company is still running on air blasting—manual or automatic—it is worth a process review.
 No matter the material(s) involved, the efficiency gap between compressed air and wheel technology is where some of your margin is hidden.
-Your first step starts with sharing your data.
+Your first step starts with sharing your production data. https://calendar.app.google/SyXMesBoBwojLh2R9

 Table of contents: